firebase/functions-samples/delete-unused-accounts-cron/README.md

 See file [functions/index.js](functions/index.js) for the code.

-Firebase Functions does not naticaly supports cron jobs.
+Cloud Functions does not natively supports cron jobs.
 We are working around this by executing the code as an HTTPS triggered function.
 Then simply use an external service to periodically "ping" the URL.

 Here is a non-exhaustive list of external services for cron jobs:
  - https://www.setcronjob.com/